coldfire92/Preloader/README.md

 #Preloader
-Modular, easy to upgrade preloader framework witch let you preload diffrent types of files.
+Modular, easy to upgrade preloader framework with let you preload diffrent types of files.

 To init add combined file
 ```html